Oklahoma State Capitol, Oklahoma City

 This special exhibition commemorates the 100th anniversary of Houser's birth as part of Celebrating Allan Houser: An Oklahoma Perspective, a first-ever, statewide collaboration of Oklahoma museums and cultural institutions, in conjunction with the Oklahoma Museums Association.

 Featuring five sculptures on loan from Allan Houser, Inc., Allan Houser at the Capitol: A Legacy in Bronze is made possible through generous support by Friends of the Capitol and The Kerr Foundation.
+An audio tour accompanying the exhibit has been made possible through a partnership with OETA.
 The exhibit is managed by the Oklahoma Arts Council.

 Born on June 30, 1914, Allan C. Haozous was to become known as Allan Houser, one of the 20th century's most important artists.
 Houser's parents, Sam and Blossom Haozous were members of the Chiricahua Apache tribe who were held as prisoners of war for 27 years.
 Houser's father was with the small band of Warm Springs Chiricahuas when their leader, Geronimo, surrendered to the U.S. Army in 1886 in the northern Mexican state of Chihuahua.
 In retribution for the Warm Springs Bands' refusal to leave their lands in New Mexico and relocate to a reservation in Arizona, 1200 Chiricahuas were sent by cattle-car train to prisons in Florida.